-World Oceans in Trouble!
+World Oceans in trouble

 There is fear that if the trend continues, scientists underscored that climate change will imperil the ocean environment.

-This phenomena where the seawater becomes acidic is likely to threaten species that make up the majority the ocean's food chain.
+This phenomena where the seawater becomes acidic is likely to threaten species that make up the majority of the ocean’s food chain.

 “Our Ocean” Conference